Finance (International Finance) MSc

 You’ll be introduced to the latest financial theories, learn how to analyse financial matters, and consider the current challenges and issues facing financial institutions, markets and multinational corporations, such as the changing ethical and corporate responsibility issues or need for continuous improvement in a digital age, where omni-channel service and operational strategies are now essential.

-The first semester is designed to build a strong foundation of knowledge of financial modelling, decision-making and risk management in contemporary business enterprises.
+The program is designed to build a strong foundation of knowledge of financial modelling, decision-making and risk management in contemporary business enterprises.
 You will start by taking part in an orientation programme with sessions including introductions to Bloomberg and Excel for Finance, postgraduate research skills, current issues in finance, financial markets, a revision of statistics and probability.

 You will learn to use mathematical and statistical analytical methods, such as matrix algebra, differential calculus, probability theory, descriptive statistics, hypothesis testing, regression analysis, forecasting and modelling volatility.